cosmos/ibc/spec/ics-template.md

 (discussion of compatibility or lack thereof with expected future standards)

-## Example Implementation

-(link to or description of concrete example implementation)

-## Other Implementations
+## Example Implementations

-(links to or descriptions of other implementations)
+(links to or descriptions of concrete example implementations)

 ## History